 The best part about the classic cross-country is that you can control the speed as well as your calorie burnout rate.
 If you speed up, the classic cross-country skiing can be an excellent form of cardio.
 If you prefer gliding slowly, you can enjoy a relatively less intense skiing experience.
 Just like you have the control to switch between walking and running, the classic cross-country skiing gives you the control of choosing any pace you want.
 This feature is especially great for beginners who are not too confident to speed up on snowy tracks.

-Since this type of cross-country skiing is quite similar to ice skating, it is given the name skate skiing.
+Since this type of cross-country skiing is quite similar to ice skating technique, it is given the name skate skiing.
 Here, you push your ski in a diagonal manner to push yourself forward.
 Had it been ice skating, you would have gone forward at a fast pace, but with skate skiing, it is a bit different as you won’t have a free-flowing momentum on ice while doing skate skiing.
 You need to use lateral movements while shifting your body weight in order to move forward.

 Skate skiing works best on compact snow that is super hard.
 For this reason, you cannot do it on ungroomed terrain.
 Special wide tracks are created and maintained for skate skiing.
-Equipment-wise, skate skiing is a lot similar to the equipment used in classic cross country skiing.
+Equipment-wise, skate skiing is a lot similar to the equipment used in classic skiing.
 However, the skis are generally shorter and do not have the scales on the underside.

-The light touring is more like an extension of classic cross country skiing that is more adventurous as it takes the skiers to ungroomed off-piste terrain.
+The light touring is more like an extension of classic skiing that is more adventurous as it takes the skiers to ungroomed off-piste terrain.
 If you have tried classic XC and want to go one step farther, going for light touring can be a great idea.

 The light touring skis have free-heel bindings, just like classic ones, but the difference occurs in shape as these skies are relatively wider.
 Their wide shape gives the skier some additional support for gliding on the ungroomed territory.

-The best part about the ski equipment used in light touring is that it is generally designed to be flexible enough to adapt both off-piste terrains as well as maintained tracks.
+The best part about the classic cross country ski equipment used in light touring is that it is generally designed to be flexible enough to adapt both off-piste terrains as well as maintained tracks.
 Since the skis are versatile, it is therefore advised that skiers who go for light touring should stick to snowy parks and not extreme wild terrain when they are going off-piste.